Past perfect passive

 Before the river flooded the town the new bridge had been built.

-Past perfect passive PDF exercise 4
+Past perfect passive PDF worksheet 4

 - Choose correct forms or words in each sentence: